hsouri/Circle-Detection-CNN/README.md

 # Cirlcle-Detection-DNN
 This is a Pytorch implementation of a Deep Convolutional Neural Network model for detecting the parameters of the circle present inside of a given image under the presence of noise.

 Note: This implementation is using Multi-GPUs for faster training.
-You can modigy thr training to avoid using GPUs.
+You can modify train.py to avoid using GPUs.

 # Network Architecture